Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 ---
 title: Creating Basic Heads
-description: The process of creating a basic animatable head in Blender.
+description: The process of creating a basic animatable Head in Blender.
 ---

 <Alert severity="warning">
    <b>This guide covers advanced topics.</b> Before you begin, you should have prior knowledge on modeling, UV mapping, rigging, animation, and how to set up a character in [Blender](https://www.blender.org) or [Maya](https://www.autodesk.com/products/maya/overview).
 </Alert>

 You can create or modify an existing model to support animated heads in a third-party modeling software, such as [Blender](https://www.blender.org) or [Maya](https://www.autodesk.com/products/maya/overview).
-When creating a head, your character model must meet the following requirements:
+When creating a Head, your character model must meet the following requirements:

-- The model follows standard [modeling requirements](#modeling-requirements), and includes head geometry, such as eyes, a mouth, and teeth.
+- The model follows standard [modeling requirements](#modeling-requirements), and includes Head geometry, such as eyes, a mouth, and teeth.
-- The model's head must include a [rig](#rigging), or internal bone structure.
-These bones drive the various deformation of vertices to create facial expressions.
+- The model's Head must include a [rig](#rigging), or internal bone structure.
+These bones drive the various deformations of vertices to create facial expressions.
 You can create a [control system](#adding-controls) to simplify the posing process.
-- The model has facial poses [saved to the animation timeline](#posing) and [mapped to the head mesh](#mapping).
-Typical animatable heads include [50 standard base poses](../../../art/avatar/facial-animation/facs-poses-reference.md) that allow for a diverse range of expressions.
+- The model has facial poses [saved to the animation timeline](#posing) and [mapped to the Head mesh](#mapping).
+Typical animatable Heads include [50 standard base poses](../../../art/avatar/facial-animation/facs-poses-reference.md) that allow for a diverse range of expressions.

-To meet these requirements, you can apply the steps in this guide when designing and posing your own head.
+To meet these requirements, you can apply the steps in this guide when designing and posing your own Head.
 This guide covers the basic processes of adding facial bones, posing, and mapping 5 basic FACS poses in Blender on a simplified reference character (Cubie), then exporting the model.

 <Alert severity="info">
    For reference, this guide uses <a href="https://www.blender.org/download/releases/3-0/">Blender version 3.0</a>.
 If you are using another version of Blender, there might be minor differences in UI and settings.